bomminisivaprasad/android-doc/Create the Hello World app.md

 In this task, you will create an app that displays "Hello World" to verify that Android studio is correctly installed, and to learn the basics of developing with Android Studio.

 #### Create the app project
-        1.Open **Android Studio** if it is not already opened.
+- Open **Android Studio** if it is not already opened.

-        2.In the main Welcome to Android Studio window, click Start a new Android Studio project.
+- In the main Welcome to Android Studio window, click Start a new Android Studio project.

-        3.In the Create Android Project window, enter Hello World for the Application name.
+- In the Create Android Project window, enter Hello World for the Application name.